CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-aws-leaving.md

 If your company, identify any AWS Users needing permissions:
 Do you wish to continue using CAM for ALM?:
 Special Considerations:

+Please direct this ticket towards the CAM_CloudIntegration group

 ```

 **Gain Legal Approval**